 P.O.
 Box 526

 Lakehurst, NJ 08733

 Many customers ask about my background.
-I've been a collector, Radio announcer, DJ and dealer since around 1975 when we opened Back Track Records in Trenton/Ewing, NJ in the mid 80's.
-We also had an interest in a record store in Franklin Park, NJ.
+I've been a well known music collector, Radio announcer, DJ and dealer since 1975 when I opened Back Track Records in Trenton/Ewing, NJ in the mid 80's.
+I've also had an interest in a record store in Franklin Park, NJ.
 I was an original Eppraisals.com appraiser.
 I am a Yahoo Music Expert.
 I'm a registered Ebay auction assistant.
-I'm a member of the Universal Autograph Collectors Club.
+I'm a former member of the Universal Autograph Collectors Club.
 I am a pending member of the American Association of Appraisers.
-I currently own close to one million albums, 45's, cd's and the like from my personal collection.
-I've been referenced in many newspapers and magazines for my appraisal work.
-I am the music collectibles expert for the Gannett Newspaper chain's Asbury Park Press.
+I currently own close to 100,000 albums, 45's, cd's and the like from my personal collection.
+I've been referenced in many newspapers and magazines for my appraisal work including the NY Post, Oprah.com, Readers Digest, CNN and Rolling Stone Magazine.
+I am the one call music collectibles expert for the Gannett Newspaper chain's Asbury Park Press.
 We've been hired by insurance companies for property damage claims, law firms for estate valuation, private companies that have taking items on consignment and want to create the maximum value for the collection in the market place, private individuals that want to put an insurance value on their collection, couples going through a separation that want to put a fair value on a collection and people that want to donate their items to charity and want to make sure they are donating at a fair market value.
-We've also been hired to place collections of value with the correct consignment dealers that can move the collection without having to give it away.
+We've also been hired to place collections of value with the correct consignment dealers that can sell your rare collection without having to give it away.